 Obviously, legs are bigger muscles than forearms, so they can withstand heavier loads.
 Unfortunately, you can only hold weights that your arms/wrists/hands can handle.
 What tends to happen is your grip strength is too weak, forcing you to end the set because you can’t hold the weights anymore.

 Meanwhile, your legs have barely been challenged.
-The feeling in your forearms is horrible as the muscles feel so hard and cramped, which also discourages you from training legs as you hate the sensation.
+The feeling in your forearms is horrible as the muscles feel so hard and cramped, which also discourages you from training your legs as you hate the sensation.

 Thankfully, you can find little devices that help you work on your hand grip strength.
-This will go a long way to let you hold heavier weights during leg workouts.
+This will go a long way to letting you hold heavier weights during leg workouts.
 In turn, your legs work harder and the results are better.
 I have one of these little devices and use it periodically.